cmdruid/workshops/frost-workshop/slides.md

 * Published in December, 2020 by Chelsea Komlo and Iam Goldberg.

-* Builds on top of the Shamir Secret Sharing (SSS) and Pederson Distributed Key Generation (DKG) protocols.
+* Builds on top of Shamir Secret Sharing (SSS) and Pederson Distributed Key Generation (DKG) protocols.

-* Use secret shares to sign a message as a group, without revealing the group secret or your share to others.
+* Allows a **k** sub-group of **n** participants to sign a message using secret shares, without revealing their share to others.

 <!--
   * Both authors are from University of Waterloo in Ontario, Canada.

-  * Chelsea works for Zcash foundation.
+  * Shamir secret sharing allows you to split a secret into multiple shares, where you only need some of the shares to recover the secret.

-  * They published a draft specification through IETF and paid for independent audits of the protocol.
+  * SSS and DKG are two protocols we will cover.
 -->

 ---

 # What can we do with FROST?

-* We can publish a signed message using **k** of **n** signatures.
+* We can publish a signed message by collecting **k** of **n** signatures.

 * Control magic internet money using a quorum of **k** of **n** participants.

-* Keep the identity of all signing participants private.
+* Keep the on-chain identity of all signing participants private.

 ---